Chandu6702/Hej-Frontend/README.md

-# Chat Application - Frontend
+# Hej Application - Frontend

 This is the **frontend** of a real-time chat application built with React and Socket.io-client.